Renewing Your CDL in MontanaCompare Commercial Vehicle Insurance Rates in 3 Steps

 The lone exception to this is if you carry a hazardous materials endorsement.
 To maintain this endorsement, you are required to pass a hazardous materials knowledge test, have your fingerprints taken, and complete a separate TSA HAZPRINT security application.
-You can either complete this application online through the Transportation Security Administration or by calling the TSA Agent's office at (877) 429-7746.
+You can complete this application online through the Transportation Security Administration.

 When submitting be sure to include:

 - A completed In-State Commercial Driver License Mail Renewal Application (Form #21-1900A).